The most popular traditional Christmas foods consumed on Christmas Day

 Why so popular?
 A prawn cocktail is an icon of starters and more than worthy of a spot at your Christmas dinner feast, though prawns of any fashion are generally a big, versatile hit all over the festive season.

-How to serve: Channel the Seventies with a marie rose sauce, and serve in half an avocado or, if retro classics aren’t so much your bag (and if not, why not?) , try shallow frying them in garlic (and we mean a lot of garlic), chilli and olive oil, for a tapas-style gambas pil pil.
+How to serve: Channel the Seventies with a Marie rose sauce, and serve in half an avocado or, if retro classics aren’t so much your bag (and if not, why not?), try shallow frying them in garlic (and we mean a lot of garlic), chilli and olive oil, for a tapas-style gambas pil pil.
 They work brilliantly with smoked paprika and chorizo, too.
 Splash out on king prawns if you can, as they feel way more special than those little tiddlers, not to mention tastier.
 Check out the recipe collection below.

-Get the recipe: Prawns
+Get the recipe: Prawn cocktail

 18. Bread sauce

 Why so popular?
 It was beaten by its Christmas condiment partner, the cranberry sauce, but, for many of you, bread sauce is still up there as a must-have part of the big meal on the big day.
 Like most things Christmas food-related, it’s rich, it’s creamy, it’s comforting, and you only really need a small dollop of it.
-It’s another of those elements that makes the Christmas roast stand out from your regular Sunday roast (don’t know about you but we don’t whip one up of an average weekend), and it can be prepped in advance so it’s one less task on a very busy day in the kitchen.
+It’s another of those elements that make the Christmas roast stand out from your regular Sunday roast (don’t know about you but we don’t whip one up on an average weekend), and it can be prepped in advance so it’s one less task on a very busy day in the kitchen.

-How to serve: The classic sauce is made from cream, milk, onions, bay leaves and, unsurprisingly, breadcrumbs, and sometimes you don’t need to mess with a classic.
+How to serve: The classic sauce is made from cream, milk, onions, bay leaves, and, unsurprisingly, breadcrumbs, and sometimes you don’t need to mess with a classic.
 You can spruce it up though, with the addition of festive spices like cloves and nutmeg, and using ciabatta bread crumbs instead of a regular loaf.
 Serve it in a jug on a display plate with your other sauces, like cranberry and gravy.

 Get the recipe: Bread sauce